yairgil/Docker-Provider/otelcollector/deploy/README.md

 # Deployment Instructions

 #### Step 0 : Pre-requisites
   You have a kubernetes cluster, which you want to monitor with this tool.
-You also will need kubectl client tool and helm client tool to continue this deployment.
+You also will need [kubectl client tool](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/) and [helm client tool](https://helm.sh/docs/intro/install/) to continue this deployment.

 #### Step 1 : Create MDM Metric Account(s) & Pfx certificate for each account
   You can configure prometheus-collector to ingest different metrics into different MDM account(s).
 You will need to create atleast one MDM account (to use as default metric account) and have the name of that default MDM account.
-You also will need pfx certificate for each of the MDM account to which you will be configuring prometheus-collector to ingest metrics.
-See [configuration.md](../configuration.md) for more information about how to configure a metric account per scrape job (to metrics from that scrape job to the specified metric account.
-If No metric account is specified as part of prometheus configuration for any scrape job, metrics produced by that scrape job will be ingested into the default metrics account specified in the configmap [step 3.1 below])
+You also will need pfx certificate for each of the MDM accounts to which you will be configuring prometheus-collector to ingest metrics.
+See [configuration.md](../configuration.md) for more information about how to configure a metric account per scrape job (to ingest metrics from that scrape job to a specified metric account.
+If No metric account is specified as part of prometheus configuration for any scrape job, metrics produced by that scrape job will be ingested into the default metrics account specified in the configmap [step 6.1 below])

 #### Step 2 : Upload Pfx certificate(s) to Azure KeyVault
   Azure KeyVault is the only supported way for this prometheus-collector to read authentication certificates for ingesting into metric store account(s).
 Create an Azure KeyVault (if there is not one already that you can use to store certificate(s) ).
 Import certificate(s) (pfx is required) per metric account into the KeyVault (ensure private key is exportable for the pfx certificate when importing into KeyVault), and update the secretProviderClass.yaml with the below (and save the secretProviderClass.yaml file)